AC-SDKP (TB-500 Fragment)

 Frequently asked questions

-Where to source TB-500 Fragment (AC-SDKP) for laboratory research
+Where to source AC-SDKP (TB-500 Fragment) for laboratory research

 The following UK-based suppliers stock research-grade, lyophilised peptides for in-vitro and pre-clinical work.
 Purity and provenance vary; always request a Certificate of Analysis (CoA) and confirm cold-chain storage on arrival.
 None of the products linked below are approved for human use.